-The approach to the castle is though the village, passing the gatehouse and along a lane leading to a carpark.
+The approach to the castle is through the village, passing the gatehouse and along a lane leading to a car park.
 To enter Etal Castle you go through reception into Etal Castle Museum.
 This area was previously a Presbyterian chapel.

 Visiting peaceful rural Northumberland today it is easy to forget what a fiercely contested part of the world this was in the past.
 The museum brings the past vividly to life and is well worth a visit on its own.